vault27/Foundation/vxlan.md

 - If 2 hosts are in the same subnet - no problems - DMAC is a host MAC which is behind vPC VTEP
 - If 2 hosts are in different subnets, then DMAC of VxLAN packet is Router MAC of paricular VTEP in vPC
 - For Underlay these 2 leafs - are 2 different boxes
+- It is possible to configure peer link via Fabric - еi will save High Speed links

+**VPC consistency check in VXLAN requires:**
+- The same VLAN-to-VNI mapping on both VPC peers
+- SVI present for VLANs mapped to VNI on both vPC peers
+- The same VNI needs to use the same BUM traffic transport mechanism on both VTEPs
+- When a VNI uses multicast replication, both VTEPs need to use the same multicast group for this VNI
+- When PC VTEP consistency check failed: The NVE loopback interface will be admin shutdown on the VPC secondary VTEP

 ## Configuration